 Dangers of Historical Research

 Uncovering information about the past is not a safe occupation.
-At the very least the eternals known as the Whisper Gallery have demonstrated numerous times that they are prepared to take extreme steps to interfere with historical research, including murdering civil servants.
+The eternals known as the Whisper Gallery have shown that they are prepared to take extreme steps to interfere with historical research, for example, including murdering civil servants.
 The Imperial Conclave has placed them under enmity, but this does nothing to prevent their mortal associates causing trouble for the department of historical research.
 The Senate treasury pays a significant amount of money into a fund to protect civil servants associated with the department, but sometimes a project is too dangerous for them to explore directly.
 In this case, they may call on the citizen with the appropriate Imperial title to undertake dangerous actions, or request additional materials that they cannot acquire themselves.

 Citizens who hold one of the titles associated with historical research should be aware that they are potential targets not only for the Whisper Gallery but for other secretive organisations that have a vested interest in preventing discovery of historical information in general, or specific to whatever is being researched.